 You will prepare a literature review that addresses your topic.
 This is a description of each item and how it relates and supports your topic, as well as a reference list in a consistent format (APA or MLA are fine).
 The literature should reflect the thinking around your topic and identify the place within it your research will represent.
 You should have a mix of academic sources (a good way to find them is to use the Communication Source research database via the online TXST Library offerings) and contemporary press articles.
 Literature review must contain AT LEAST 10 citations.

 Research Presentation (5%) – Students will present the results of the research paper in online presentations, 5-10 minutes in length.
-This should just be a high level overview of what you are studying and think you will find.
+This should just be a high level overview of what studied and found.
 Students must read and watch all other students’ presentations and comment.

 Participation and Attendance (10%)